commotum/4D/My Notes.md

 real-valued neural networks.

+Modern transformer architectures ingest data as linear token streams, relying on sinusoidal or learned positional encodings to signal order, achieving SOTA results in modeling sequential tasks such as language.
+However, when faced with visuospatial tasks these models

+demonstrate a failure to generalize understanding of spatial structures and relationships.

-Modern transformer architectures ingest data as linear token streams, relying on sinusoidal or learned positional encodings to signal order.
-While adequate for modeling sequential tasks such as language, the requriethis inherently one-dimensional timeline collapses richer spatial and relational structures, deleting, deforming, or obfuscating information critical for faithfully interpreting complex problem spaces.
+, the requriethis inherently one-dimensional timeline collapses richer spatial and relational structures, deleting, deforming, or obfuscating information critical for faithfully interpreting complex problem spaces.